 - The paint might not be resistant to chipping.

-This Gold’s Gym home gym equipment under $500 is all you need to waive off that expensive gym membership.
+This Gold’s Gym all-in-one home gym equipment under $500 is all you need to waive off that expensive gym membership.
 With a user weight capacity of 300 pounds, you can avail a chest press and fly station along with a 4-leg roll developer.
 The high pulley works to develop your lateral and back muscles while the lower one will set your legs and glutes on fire.
 For your utmost comfort, the multi-grip bar and vinyl seats are made with durable and soft material.

 - Accommodates 300 pounds